Edward Olivares Player Props: Royals vs. Rangers

 Edward Olivares At The Plate

-- Olivares has a double, a home run and three walks while hitting .231.
+- Olivares is batting .231 with a double, a triple, a home run and three walks.

-- Olivares has gotten a hit in four of eight games this year (50.0%), with multiple hits twice.

-- Olivares has picked up an RBI in two games this year, with multiple runs batted in once.
+- In three games this season, Olivares has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.